edubart/nelua-lang/docs/pages/overview.md

 ### Specializing concepts for records

-Sometimes you want to check weather a record matches a concept, to do this you can set a field on its type to later check in the concept plus you can also use in the preprocessor to assist specializing code:
+Sometimes you may want to check whether a record matches a concept.
+To do this you can set a field on its type to later check in the concept, plus you can use it in the preprocessor to assist in specializing code:

 ```nelua
 local Vec2 = @record{x: number, y: number}